numenta/nupic-legacy/blog/_posts/2013-09-09-numenta-at-oscon.md

 </div>
 <br/>

-It seemed like there was a lot of interest in the brain-inspired technology behind NuPIC, as depicted in this [blog post](http://www.jeffkramer.com/2013/07/29/oscon-2013-the-source-must-flow/):
+There was a lot of interest in the brain-inspired technology behind NuPIC, as depicted in this [blog post](http://www.jeffkramer.com/2013/07/29/oscon-2013-the-source-must-flow/):

 > The most interesting keynote, though, was from Numenta.  ...
 The science is beyond me, but the demo and keynote was great, and you can (should) watch it on YouTube.
 I went to their panel later, and they recommended Jeff’s book On Intelligence as a primer for those interested.
 There are code samples (in Python!) with the NuPIC library up on their github account.